jacwellington/mnpopcenter.github.io/pages/working-mpc/career-opportunities/index.markdown

 ---
 <a href="/images/from_wp/u-of-m-fense-flowers.jpg"><img class="size-medium wp-image-292 alignright" src="/images/from_wp/u-of-m-fense-flowers-300x201.jpg" alt="u-of-m-fense-flowers" width="300" height="201" /></a>

+**Linux System Administrator (MPC IT Operations Team)** - We are currently seeking a sysadmin for the MPC IT Operations team.
+The ideal candidate will have strong foundational Linux sysadmin  skills along with a particular interest in clustered/distributed computing.
+In this wide-ranging role, you will have the potential to work on challenges as diverse as automated scale-up/scale-down of infrastructure, caching layers, build-out of continuous integration / continuous deployment environments, improvement of API call performance, and management of our data processing pipelines using technologies such as Apache Spark.

+For more details, see: [*Link to official posting and application coming soon - anticipated mid-November!
+Drop us a line at mpcitops@umn.edu to let us know you're interested, and we'll ping you when it's posted.
+In the meantime, poke around the blog and see what we've been up to.*]

+---

-All of our openings have recently closed, but we're always on the lookout for talented folks to add to our team.
+Don't see the right job listed here?
+We're always on the lookout for talented folks to add to our team.
 If you and the MPC might be perfect for each other, <a href="http://tech.popdata.org/contact/">let us know</a>!